 The second year consists of modules that make up 120 credits.
 You will take two core modules, plus six elective modules (all modules are 15 credits).

-During the second year, you will take two compulsory modules.
-One to consolidate your understanding of the key theories, approaches and concepts and another to develop your scholarly writing.
+During the second year, you will take one compulsory module, to consolidate your understanding of the key theories, approaches and concepts.

 In addition to these two core modules you will be able to choose six elective modules – four must be chosen from a list of modules pertaining to the field of politics/comparative politics with the purpose of building your specialised knowledge in the subject field you are studying.
 The remaining electives can be chosen from a broader selection of modules.